Skip to content

 Haematoma

 The most common complication of any facelift.
-The Auersvald haemostatic mesh that I use drastically reduces this risk, eliminating the dead space where blood could accumulate.
+The Auersvald haemostatic mesh is used to reduce this risk by eliminating the dead space where blood could accumulate.
 When it occurs, it is usually small and can be drained in the clinic.

 Nerve injury